tdilauro/Simplified-wiki/CommonDataModel.md

 ### `Resource`

 A `Resource` represents a document found somewhere on the Internet -- probably either a cover image or a free book.
-It has a `url`
+It has a `url`, and that's basically it -- everything about the document itself is kept in `Representation`.

+* A `Resource` that's an image may be chosen by an `Edition` as the best available cover image for a given book.
+* A `Resource` that's a textual description may be chosen by a `Work` as the best description for a given book.
+* A `LicensePoolDeliveryMechanism` for an open-access book will point to a `Resource` that represents the book itself.

 ### `Representation`